Musarrat Nazir: Career

 She had keen interest in music and began singing for Radio Pakistan in the early 1950s.
-However, insufficient money from the radio took her to the film director, Anwar Kamal Pasha in 1955.
-She explained to Pasha about her strong desire to sing for the movies.
-Instead, Pasha suggested to her to become an actress.
+However, insufficient money from the radio took her to the film director Anwar Kamal Pasha in 1955.
+She explained to Pasha her strong desire to sing for his movies.
+Instead, Pasha suggested that she should become an actress.
 Musarrat needed her parents' approval.
 Pasha himself met Musarrat's father and convinced him to allow his daughter to work in the movie industry as a singer and actress.

-Anwar Kamal Pasha changed Musarrat's name to Chandani and signed her up for a side role in his movie.
+Pasha changed Musarrat's name to her professional name Chandani and signed her up for a side role in his movie.
 Hence, Chandani made her debut with Sabiha Khanum and Nayyar Sultana in Pasha's film Qatil in 1955.
 Her role was secondary but effective.

 Sheikh Lateef of Capital Films, Lahore planned to make a Punjabi film, 'Pattan (1955)'.
 Lateef's friend, poet and script writer, Baba Aalam Siah Posh, advised him to cast Chandani (Musarrat Nazir) in the film.
-Sheikh Lateef agreed.
-This was the debut of Musarrat Nazir in Punjabi films, with a nickname Chandani.
-Then Chandani appeared in the hit Punjabi film, Pattan (1955), with her real name, Musarrat Nazir.

-She played the lead role opposite Santosh Kumar in Pattan (1955).
+Lateef agreed.
+This was the debut of Musarrat Nazir, aka Chandani, in Punjabi films.
+Then she appeared in the hit Punjabi film, Pattan (1955), under her real name, Musarrat Nazir, and played the lead role opposite Santosh Kumar in Pattan.
 The producer was Sheikh Lateef and the film was directed by Luqman.
 The film Pattan opened the doors for Musarrat in the Punjabi film industry, which led her to the hit film Patay Khan (1955).
 She was the supporting actress.
 The film was produced by film actress Shammi and Musarrat Nazir acted in a supporting role along with Noor Jehan and Aslam Pervaiz.
-Her main competitor actresses, in those days, were Sabiha Khanum, Yasmin and Noor Jehan.
+Her main competitor actresses, in those days, were Sabiha Khanum, Asha Posley, Bahar Begum, Nayyar Sultana, Jamila Razzaq, Yasmin, Neelo and Noor Jehan.